ebzzry/ebzzry.github.io/src/en/amb.md

 I will also discuss the prerequisite topics to make nondeterminism in Scheme easier to understand.

+In this article, I’ll be using the symbol `λ` for `lambda`.
+If you can’t type that symbol, you may use `lambda`, instead.

 <a name="cc">The current continuation</a>
 -----------------------------------------